circuithub/rel8/docs/tutorial.rst

 function for actually performing the IO.
 There are two default query runners, ``stream`` and ``streamCursor``.
-It's beyond the scope of this tutorial to discuss the difference, curious users are encouraged to check the API documentation. ``stream`` is often sufficient, so let's look at a program that queries the ``part`` table from earlier
+It's beyond the scope of this tutorial to discuss the difference, curious users are encouraged to check the API documentation. ``stream`` is often enough, so let's look at a program that queries the ``part`` table from earlier

 Select